Bill O'Reilly (political commentator): 1989–1995: Inside Edition

-In 1989, O'Reilly joined the nationally syndicated King World (now CBS Television Distribution)-produced Inside Edition, a tabloid-gossip television program in competition with A Current Affair.
+In 1989, O'Reilly joined the nationally syndicated King World (now CBS Media Ventures)-produced Inside Edition, a tabloid-gossip television program in competition with A Current Affair.
 He became the program's anchor three weeks into its run after the involvement of original anchor David Frost had ended.

 In 1995, former NBC News and CBS News anchor Deborah Norville replaced O'Reilly on Inside Edition; O'Reilly had expressed a desire to quit the show in July 1994.

 Viral video

 On May 12, 2008, an outtake of O'Reilly ranting during his time at Inside Edition surfaced on YouTube.
-The early 1990s video depicts O'Reilly yelling and cursing at his co-workers while having issues pre-recording the closing lines on his teleprompter, eventually yelling the phrase "Fuck it, we'll do it live!" before continuing the closing segment to his show.
+The video from 1993 depicts O'Reilly yelling and cursing at his co-workers while having issues pre-recording the closing lines on his teleprompter, eventually yelling the phrase "We'll do it live, fuck it!" before continuing the closing segment to his show.
 The original video, titled "Bill O'Reilly Flips Out," was removed, but another user uploaded it once again the day after and retitled it "Bill O'Reilly Goes Nuts".
 Immediately after the video surfaced, O'Reilly acknowledged the video's existence, claiming that he was amusing his co-workers and said, "I have plenty of much newer stuff...
 If you want to buy the tapes that I have, I'm happy to sell them to you."
 The rant was later parodied by Stephen Colbert on The Colbert Report as well as Family Guy and by Trevor Noah on The Daily Show, and was named one of Times "Top 10 Celebrity Meltdowns".
 In October 2008, Wednesday 13 named his first live album after a line in the rant.
 In 2009, a "dance remix" of O'Reilly's rant was nominated for a Webby Award for "Best Viral Video" but lost to "The Website Is Down: Sales Guy vs. Web Dude".